Recycled Materials & Resource Consumption: Our Sustainability Initiatives

 Roll out the red carpet.
 Call your MOH.
 Lagos is here to serve it-girl energy from every angle.
 This organza asymmetrical mermaid wedding dress is crafted with not one but two lower-impact inner layers: Yarn-dyed Elin Mikado and Kahili recycled-content lining.
 Combined with the shimmering organza to create a gown that deserves the glitziest of aisle walks.

-Melody by Rebecca Ingram
+Zorina by Rebecca Ingram

 Bridal Gowns Designed with Yarn-Dyed Fabric